-The applicants under the Malta Residency and Visa Program are expected to bear the following costs:
+The expected costs for applicants under the Malta Residency and Visa Program to bear are as follows:

 Maltese Citizenship by Residency for Descendants

 Maltese Citizenship by Residency is transferable to one’s descendants.
-Once a candidate is granted citizenship, any child born to the applicant will also be a Maltese citizen, even if the citizenship was acquired initially through investment.
-The legacy can be passed down further to all future generations.
+Once a candidate is granted citizenship, any child born to the applicant will also be a Maltese citizen, even if the citizenship was initially acquired via investment.
+The candidate can pass this legacy down to all future generations.
 The descendants of the applicant will have access to Maltese citizenship and EU passports.

 The Maltese passport is highly beneficial for the future generations, since, apart from the ease of international travel, Maltese Citizenship by Residency will qualify them as EU applicants instead of international students when applying to universities in Europe.
 As a result, the entrance requirements will also be considerably more flexible, less stringent, and the tuition rates would also often be lower for them.

 Risks for Revoking of Malta Citizenship by Residency

 In spite of the fact that the process of applying for a Malta Citizenship by Residency is reasonably hassle-free and straightforward, there are certain factors that one needs to be mindful of in order to avoid the risk of the citizenship planning being revoked.